 No significant or material orders were passed by the Regulators or Courts or Tribunals which impacts the going concern status and Companys operations in future.

-The Union of India, Department of Consumer Affairs has filed a complaint before the National Consumer Disputes Redressal Commission on the allegation that by selling MAGGI Noodles in the past, the Company has indulged in unfair trade practice, sold defective goods to the public and sold goods which will be hazardous.
-Complaint seeks compensation of Rs 2,845.5 million and punitive damages of Rs 3,554.1 million.
+The Union of India, Department of Consumer Affairs in 2015 had filed a complaint before the National Consumer Dispute Redressal Commission on the allegation that by selling MAGGI Noodles in the past, the Company has indulged in unfair trade practice, sold defective goods to the public and sold goods which will be hazardous.
+Complaint seeks compensation of 2,845.5 million and punitive damages of 3,554.1 million.
 Your Company has challenged the complaint.
 The court proceedings are currently ongoing.

 Internal Financial Controls and their adequacy

-The Audit Committee comprises Independent Directors, namely, M/s.
-AK Mahindra (Chairman), Ravinder Narain and Rajya Vardhan Kanoria.
+During the year under review, Dr. Rakesh Mohan, Independent Non-Executive Director, was appointed as a Member of the Committee in place of Mr. Ravinder Narain.
+The Audit Committee comprises Independent NonExecutive Directors, namely, M/s.
+AK Mahindra (Chairperson), Rakesh Mohan and Rajya Vardhan Kanoria.
 Powers and role of the Audit Committee are included in Corporate Governance Report.
-All the recommendation made by the Audit Committee were accepted by the Board of Directors.
+All the recommendations made by the Audit Committee were accepted by the Board of Directors.

 Information regarding Employees and related disclosures

 Your Company has established an organization structure that is agile and focused on delivering business results.
 With regular communication and sustained efforts it is ensuring that employees are aligned on common objectives and have the right information on business evolution.
-Your Company strongly believes in fostering a culture of trust and mutual respect in all its employee seeks to ensure that Nestl values and principles are understood by all and are the reference point in all people matters.
+Your Company strongly believes in fostering a culture of trust and mutual respect in all its employees and seeks to ensure that Nestle values and principles are understood by all and are the reference point in all people matters.

-The Company maintained healthy, cordial and harmonious industrial relations at all levels.
-Despite severe competition, the enthusiasm and unstinting efforts of the employees have enabled the Company to remain at the forefront of the Industry.
+Your Company maintained healthy, cordial and harmonious industrial relations at all levels.
+Despite severe competition, the enthusiasm and unstinting efforts of the employees have enabled your Company to remain at the forefront of the Industry.